topxeq/charlang/funcs.md

 **checkErrX**: check if the object is error or error string, if is, exit the program with output, usage: checkErrX(result, "-format=Failed to process: %v\n"), the default format is "Error: %v\n"

 **checkErr**: the same as checkErrX, check if the object is error or error string, if is, exit the program with output, usage: checkErr(result, "-format=Failed to process: %v\n"), the default format is "Error: %v\n"

+**checkEmpty**: similar to checkErr, check if the object is undefined or empty string(for other objects, will use its string representation), if is, exit the program with output, usage: checkEmpty(result, "-format=Failed to process: %v\n"), the default format is "Empty: %v\n"

 **errStrf**